The Account page lets you configure some of your Looker user account settings. To access this page, select the Profile menu and then select Account.

 The top section of the Account page shows your Looker account's settings:

 - Profile Picture: If your Looker admin has enabled it, you can use the Gravatar app to select or create an avatar for your account.

-- First Name: First name configured on the account.
+- First Name: First name that is configured on the account.

-- Last Name: Last name configured on the account.
+- Last Name: Last name that is configured on the account.

-- Email: Email address associated with the Looker account (this field is not editable).
+- Email: Email address that is associated with the Looker account (this field is not editable).

-- Password: Password associated with the account.
-Click the Change Password button to set a new password.
+- Password: Password that is associated with the account.
+Select the Change Password button to set a new password.